 Students may request a leave of absence.
 These requests are dealt with on a case-by-case basis.
-Students should submit their written request to the Graduate Advisor detailing the reasons and length of their proposed leave.
+Students should submit their written request to the DGS detailing the reasons and length of their proposed leave.
 Leaves of Absence are of two kinds - Official and Unofficial:

 1. General Policy.

-c.
-In preparing for job applications and subsequent interviewing, students will be assisted by their dissertation committee chair and the Director of Placement.
+c. .
+In preparing for job applications and subsequent interviewing, students will be assisted by their dissertation committee chair and the Director of Career Outcomes.
 They will organize a mock job interview and rehearsal job talk as appropriate.

 2. Practical Advice